 The investigation into the abduction of Jacob Wetterling yielded no answers for 27 years.
-We investigate how law enforcement mishandled one of the most notorious child abductions in the country and how those failures fueled national anxiety about stranger danger, led to the nation's sex-offender registries and raise questions about crime-solving accountability.
+We investigate how law enforcement mishandled one of the most notorious child abductions in the country and how those failures fueled national anxiety about stranger danger and led to the nation's sex-offender registries.
 Learn more.

 On the morning of July 16, 1996, someone walked into a furniture store in downtown Winona, Mississippi, and murdered four employees.
 Each was shot in the head.
 It was perhaps the most shocking crime the small town had ever seen.
 Investigators charged a man named Curtis Flowers with the murders.
 What followed was a two-decade legal odyssey in which Flowers was tried six times for the same crime.
 He remains on death row, though some people believe he's innocent.

 The case against Curtis Flowers relies heavily on three threads of evidence: the route he allegedly walked the morning of the murders, the gun that investigators believe he used, and the people he supposedly confessed to in jail.
 In this episode, we meet the witnesses who said they saw Flowers walking through downtown Winona, Mississippi, the morning of the murders.
 Some of their stories now waver on key details.

 Investigators never found the gun used to kill four people at Tardy Furniture.
 Yet the gun, and the bullets matched to it, became a key piece of evidence against Curtis Flowers.
 In this episode, we examine the strange histories of the gun and the man who owned it.